 Reverend Richard W. Flowers was elected Senior Pastor of EPC in 1980.
 He is the consummate shepherd, going out of his way to touch every member, guest, and the surrounding community.
-In addition to his local responsibilities, Pastor Flowers serves on the Global Missions Board of the United Pentecostal Church, International.
+In addition to his local responsibilities, Pastor Flowers serves as our North Texas District Superintendent.

 Pastor Flowers is married to Renee' Becton Flowers, and has two sons: Chad (and wife Mendy), and Chase (and wife Krista).

 Reverend Chad Flowers was elected as Pastor (Senior Pastor-elect) in December 2014 after serving EPC as Assistant Pastor since 2012, and as Youth Pastor since 2007.
 Prior to joining the EPC leadership team, he evangelized throughout Texas and surrounding states.
 Pastor Chad works closely with the Senior Pastor to provide pastoral care and leadership to the EPC family.
 He holds a Master of Arts in Counseling and is a licensed professional counselor.

 Chad and his wife, Mendy, are the proud parents of two daughters, Jadyn McKenzie and Keira Analise, and one son, Chandler Dyson.

 Reverend Simeon Young Assumed the office of Pastoral Elder in the spring of 2013.
 He brings a wealth of experience and wisdom to the EPC congregation, having served in the ministry for 55 years, and as a senior pastor for 35 years.
 Rev. Young also served as editor of the Pentecostal Herald, an international magazine for Pentecostal believers, until his retirement in December 2014.

 Rev. Young attended Western Apostolic Bible College.
 He and his wife, Janice, have two children and four grandchildren.